franzbu/EnhancedSpaces.spoon/README.md

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/overview_frame.jpg' width=700 />

-mSpace Control provides a visual way of handling your mSpaces and windows.
-It shows a preview of your mSpaces and enables you to switch between them via keyboard or pointing device.
+mSpace Control provides previews of your mSpaces and enables you to switch between them via keyboard or pointing device.
 You can also select individual windows, which are then activated with the pointer at their center.

 To enable mSpace Control, add the following lines to your `init.lua` and adjust the keys in case you prefer to use different ones: